turingschool/mod-0-curriculum/pt/shared/before-mod-0.md

 ## Lessons

-Work through the <a href="./terminal">Terminal</a> and <a href="../../shared/shared/atom.md">Atom & Markdown</a> lessons and be prepared to discuss and submit your deliverables in the Kickoff session
+Work through the <a href="./terminal">Terminal</a> and <a href="../../shared/shared/atom.md">Atom & Markdown</a> lessons and be prepared to discuss and submit your deliverables in the Kickoff session.

+## Asking Technical Questions

+Read guidance on <a href="../../shared//shared/asking_qs">Asking Technical Questions</a> and take notes as you see fit as this will be a key to your success!

 <br>